IVRL/AI4VA/README.md

 5. **Run the baseline model:**
     Open and run `notebooks/baseline_model.ipynb`.

+Please read the instructions in the respective challenge folders for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.